Critique and Curating

 To hone students’ ability to analyse and conceptualise diverse curatorial practices for their critical potential;

 To expose students to a range of approaches used in secondary scholarship about curatorial practice and critical theory;

-To help students develop skills in written communication through an essay, oral communication and debate in seminars.
+To help students develop skills in written communication through assignments and seminars.